 Medicare Plan F covers more expenses than any other supplement plans, and it’s one of just two plans that pay for the Part B deductible.
 It also covers the Part B excess charge, a benefit that’s just as rare.
 But monthly premiums are typically higher than other plans, so if Plan F has more coverage than you need, this might not be the plan for you.

 The rules for who can enroll in Medigap plan F have changed starting January 1, 2020.
 If you’re newly eligible for Medicare in 2020, skip ahead to find out how this update will affect you.

 Medicare Plan F: Who is it for?

 - People on a fixed income: When your deductibles and most cost-sharing expenses are covered, your out-of-pocket costs may be more predictable.

 - International travelers: Plan F may cover most of your health care costs while traveling abroad.

 - People expecting high health care costs: Plan F’s higher premiums may be worth it for those with a lot of medical expenses to cover.

-John is 43, and he qualified for Medicare due to end-stage renal disease (ESRD).
+John is 73, and he has end-stage renal disease (ESRD).
 He’s choosing Plan F because he needs regular kidney dialysis, as well as physical therapy for an old shoulder injury.
-He has a wife and two teenage boys, so John needs fixed health care costs each month.
-Several times a year, he and his family visit his parents, who have retired to Mexico, and John sometimes receives care while out of the country.
+He has a wife and helps care for two teenage grandchildren, so John needs fixed health care costs each month.
+Several times a year, he and his family visit relatives in Mexico, and John sometimes receives care while out of the country.